CALIFORNIA, USA — With Thanksgiving behind us and Christmas less than a month away, you may already be booking your child's annual photo with Santa.

 Writing a letter to Santa and leaving out milk and cookies on the big night are traditions you may intend to keep this year, but in-person photos or experiences might not be an option for some.

+Though Santa has "innate immunity" from coronavirus, you're still going to want to keep your family safe this year.
 Virtual or socially-distant Santa and Mrs. Claus experiences are an option.
 Some local businesses and venues are doing in-person visits with a contactless approach.

 Here are some socially-distant and online ways to visit Santa in 2020: